BrainhackMTL/psy6983_2021/content/en/modules/datalad/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QsAqnP7TwyY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Exercise
- * Coming up soon
+ * Follow along the tutorial with Adina.
+You can copy paste the commands from the datalad handbook section linked above, while following the video.
+   * **Warning**: the url for one of the books in the tutorial (`byte-of-python.pdf`) is broken, so the pdf is unreadable.
+This does not impact the tutorial, but just don't be surprised if that document does not open.
+Also it shows how important it is to create persistent URLs when you release material, such as those offered on platforms like `zenodo`, `osf` or `figshare`.
+   * **warning 2** to follow the tutorial you may need to install new command line tools, such as `tree`.
- * Follow up with Pierre Bellec to validate you completed the exercise correctly.
+ * Check with Pierre Bellec to validate that the history of your datalad repository includes all the steps of the tutorial.
  * :tada: :tada: :tada: you completed this training module! :tada: :tada: :tada:

 ## More resources

-If you want to learn more, check the [datalad handbook](http://handbook.datalad.org), which features lot of additional resources as well!
+If you want to learn more, check:
+ * the [datalad handbook](http://handbook.datalad.org), which features lot of additional resources as well!
+ * the [datalad datasets](https://github.com/datalad-datasets) github organization, which provides an easy access to a number of data resources.
+This type of DataLad repositories are the easiest way to get access to datasets.
+ * all of the Open Neuro datasets available on the [Open Neuro](https://github.com/OpenNeuroDatasets) github organization.